Core Concepts

 | Properties | Get Property, Set Property | Read/write data on objects |

 Module nodes appear in the context menu under the module name.
-Each module defines a coreWhitelist that controls which core nodes appear in its palette — only whitelisted core nodes with codegen support for that module are shown.
 Modules can also define optional extensions (e.g., Mesa Geo) that add specialized node sets, toggled per project in settings.
 See the module-specific documentation for details on what nodes are available.

 Statement vs Expression Nodes